intitni/XccurateFormatter/README.md

 ### Installing Formatters

 Xccurate Formatter doesn't support code formatting on its own.
-You will need to install the formatters by yourself, and provide a executable path for each formatter in the app.
+You will need to install the formatters by yourself and provide an executable path for each formatter in the app.

 For example, to enable SwiftFormat, you can: